City problem · Vienna

 Attention

-If two hundred CEE sites does not register and one US pilot site does, the US procurement reading function is the issue, not the product.
+If two hundred CEE sites does not register and one US pilot site does, the US procurement evaluation function is the issue, not the product.

 One device.
 Two evidence stacks.
 US procurement scores the US stack.